doctorbetaq/PlumageVim/README.md

 WTVIM is an open source Vim setup configuration init.vim file that provide interesting functaions.

-## Install WPVim
+## Install PlumageVim
-To use the WPVim setup, simply replace the init.vim in the path.
+To use the PlumageVim setup, simply replace the init.vim in the path.

 Open Neovim and run PlugInstall to install all the plugins in the setup.

 👽NOTE:  you will need [vim-plug](https://github.com/junegunn/vim-plug) to automatically install the plugins WTVim need!

-##  Using WPVim
+##  Using PlumageVim
 🌶️ There are some hot keys avalible (will continue update~):

 press `F1` to enter | |--|  H-split mode